The SN1 Mechanism

-When we subtly change the types of substrates (e.g. alkyl halides) we use in these reactions, we find that tertiary substrates (for instance, t-butyl bromide) are considerably faster than secondary alkyl bromides, which are in turn faster than primary*.
+When we subtly change the types of substrates (e.g. alkyl halides) we use in these reactions, we find that tertiary substrates (for instance, t-butyl bromide) are considerably faster than secondary alkyl bromides, which are in turn faster than primary [Note 1]

 Compare that to the case for SN2, where primary was faster than secondary and tertiary hardly reacted at all.
 Mysterious!

 It also helps us understand the stereochemistry.
-Since the nucleophile is flat, attack could occur from either face; which means that we obtain a mixture of retention and inversion products.
+Since the electrophile is flat, attack could occur from either face; which means that we obtain a mixture of retention and inversion products.

 This is therefore called the SN1 mechanism – Substitution, Nucleophilic, Unimolecular – to contrast with the SN2 (Substitution, Nucleophilic, Bimolecular).